aeon-toolkit/aeon/docs/about.md

 `aeon` is a community-driven project.
 However, institutional and private grants help to ensure its sustainability.

-The project developers would like to thank the following funders.
+The project developers would like to thank the following funders:

 ```{list-table}
 :widths: 50 50